saxenism/gnosis-tutorial-dao/README.md

 ### DeployGovernanceToken

+The logic here is to simply deploy the GovernanceTokens contract.
 Inside of the `script` folder create a file named `1-DeployGovernanceToken.s.sol` and make sure it includes the following lines of code:

 ```solidity